Welcome to the captivating island of Saint John, US Virgin Islands, where paradise and tranquility await.

 The Virgin Islands National Park is home to snow-white beaches, dozens of hikes, and a range of wildlife including deer, sheep, donkeys, goats, mongoose, pigs, cats, and dogs.

 The total population of the US Virgin Islands is 106,405.
-St. John’s contains just 4 percent of the US Virgin Island’s population, with 4,170 inhabitants as of the 2010 census.
+St. John’s contains just 4 percent of the US Virgin Island’s population, with about 4,000 residents.

 The island, which is just 5 miles wide and 9 miles long, is predominantly Afro-Caribbean.
 Most of the population is concentrated in two areas- Coral Bay and Cruz Bay, which is the capital.
 More than four-fifths of the island is covered in tropical vegetation.